African American Collections

 (3 linear feet) Elio Gasperetti is a graphic artist and retired multiethnic curriculum specialist for the District of Columbia public school system.
 For over sixty years, he has collected and created images documenting a wide range of ethnic groups, and he has put together numerous displays and some slide presentations on ethnic history for schools, churches, federal agencies, and others.
 The captions and many of the illustrations in the displays are his own.

 The collection includes a small sampling of captioned images from Mr. Gasperetti's ethnic history collection, including both his own drawings and pictures he collected and captioned.
 Most of the items are mounted on board and many of them are laminated.
 Also included are several published works written or illustrated by Mr. Gasperetti, including curriculum guides and popular history booklets, mainly about African American and African history.

-The collection consists of twenty-six manuscripts for jazz songs, some handwritten, including compositions by Eubie Blake, James P. Johnson, W. Benton Overstreet, and William C. Handy.
+(1 linear foot) The collection consists of twenty-six manuscripts for jazz songs, most of them handwritten, including compositions by Eubie Blake, James P. Johnson, W. Benton Overstreet, and William C. Handy.

 Included are: Coloured School Committee letterbook, 1828-1936; Board of Managers letterbook, 1827-1830; Board of Managers minutes, 1827-1899, 1906-1940; account book, 1827-1891; and miscellaneous business papers, 1827-1947.

 (2 items) Two group portraits of cast members.
 Women in flags and other costumes, men in blackface.

 (0.04 linear feet) These laws were compiled by Joseph Bloomfield for the New Jersey Society for Promoting the Abolition of Slavery, 1795.